 Four Sister Boatel, Edinburgh

-Moored in the Lochin Basin in Edinburgh Quay, the Four Sister Boatel, a 4 star luxurious boat is certainly a unique place to stay.
-There is a full kitchen, 2 cabin bedrooms, a kids bunk room, a flat screen TV, free WiFi and a beautiful shower room.
-It’s a pretty special way to experience ‘city glamping’ and as you lay in bed, bobbing gently, you’ll feel a million miles away from the centre of Edinburgh.
-With a lovely little sun terrace to enjoy your breakfast as you watch the locals begin their day, or with a glass of wine in the evening after a delicious meals in one of the many nearby restaurants a stay here is a quirky alternative to a city hotel.
-To check prices and availability click here
+Moored in the Lochin Basin in Edinburgh Quay, the Four Sisters Boatel, a four star luxurious boat is certainly a unique place to stay.
+There is a full kitchen, 2 cabin bedrooms, a kids bunk room, a flat screen TV, free wifi and a beautiful shower room.
+It's a pretty special way to experience 'city glamping' and as you lay in bed, bobbing gently, you'll feel a million miles away from the centre of Edinburgh.
+With a lovely little sun terrace to enjoy your breakfast as you watch the locals begin their day, or with a glass of wine in the evening after a delicious meal in one of the many nearby restaurants a stay here is a quirky alternative to a city hotel.
+To check prices and availability click here.

 Planning your character dining at Disney doesn't need to be mind-boggling, but I completely understand why it can seem confusing.
 If you aren't sure which restaurant serves what, which characters are where, which parks the restaurants are in and how on earth you choose between them all then this blog will help make it clear.
 Disney World character dining is an amazing experience and the perfect opportunity to meet characters that you might struggle to find in the parks, or if you do it'll likely mean a long wait, time that you could be spending on rides or watching parades.